How to Setup a Raspberry Pi Samba Server

 The “smb.conf” configuration file is where you will store all your settings for your shares.

-We can begin modifying the config file by running the command below.
+We can begin modifying the config file by using the nano text editor.

 sudo nano /etc/samba/smb.conf